A stress-free laundromat experience.

 Service is about people

-I viewed this from an anthropological lens and aimed to deliver courtesy, communication and understanding to our customers.
-Especially with the digital channels, we iterated to reduce the formal tone of our early messaging and notifications in favor of a more helpful, encouraging one.
+We reduced the formal tone of our early messaging and notifications in favor of a more helpful, encouraging one.
 It was useful to step away from the monetary transactions of the experience and consider other forms of currency such as time and attention.

 SD & CXD Reveal Dependencies